-CE 400/L - Structural Design and Analysis I with Lab (4 credits)
+CE 400/L STRUCTURAL DESIGN AND ANALYSIS I WITH LAB (4 CREDITS)

 This course focuses on the design and analysis of civil engineering structures.
 Structural analysis includes the forces, shear and bending moments of beams, deflection and stability of structures consisting of statically determinant beams, trusses and frames.
-Emphasis is placed on structural steel design and the AISC Steel Construction Manual and standards.
-Other topics include loads and load paths of structures, and analysis of statistically indeterminate structures.
-Prerequisite: PHYS 242, CE 300 and MATH 237.
-3 Lecture Hours and 3 Laboratory Hours.
+Emphasis is placed

-CE 410/L - Structural Design and Analysis II with Lab (4 credits)
+CE 410/L STRUCTURAL DESIGN AND ANALYSIS II WITH LAB (4 CREDITS)

 This is the second course in the Structural Design and Analysis sequence.
 Students use software and physical models to design and analyze more advanced structures.
 Topics covered include design and analysis of formwork, single and doubly reinforced beams, T-beams, walls, columns, slabs, and prestressed structural members.
 Emphasis will be placed on reinforced concrete design and the ACI Codes and Standards for Concrete Construction.
-Prerequisite: CE 400/L, and CE 320.
+Prerequisite: CE 400/L, and CE 320; all prerequisite courses require a minimum grade of C-; or permission of instructor.
 3 Lecture Hours and 3 Laboratory Hours.

-CE 420 - Transportation Engineering (3 credits)
+CE 420 TRANSPORTATION ENGINEERING (3 CREDITS)

 This course focuses on the civil engineering operation, design and construction of transportation systems.
 Particular areas of interest include transportation planning and the four-step process; road vehicle performance; horizontal and vertical alignment; geometric highway design; traffic operation, flow, and control; traffic safety; and the design and management of pavement systems.
-Prerequisite: CE 300, CE 320, CE 325L, and CE 340/L. 3 Lecture Hours
+Prerequisite: CE 300, CE 320, CE 325L, and CE 340/L; all prerequisite courses require a minimum grade of C-; or permission of instructor.
+3 Lecture Hours.

-CE 440/L - Senior Design with Lab (4 credits)
+CE 440/L SENIOR DESIGN WITH LAB (4 CREDITS)

 The civil engineering capstone design course that incorporates all the elements of CE previous courses.
 This is a senior design course where teams of students design a civil engineering system and perform appropriate design analyses.
 The overall system design must consist of at least two of the following civil engineering technical areas: structural, water resources and environmental, transportation, soil mechanics, and project management.
 For their projects, students will model the system in CAD and produce design documents.
-Prerequisite: Senior Status.
+Prerequisite: Senior CE Status; CE 200/L, CE 330; CE 350, CE 360, CE 400/L and CE 420; all prerequisite courses require a minimum grade of C-; or permission of instructor.
 3 Lecture Hours and 3 Laboratory Hours.